What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 Every single touchpoint influences their overall experience.
 Most often, it begins the moment they discover your property, whether that be on Google, Tripadvisor, Booking.com or any other platforms.
 And their experience doesn’t just end the moment they check out.
 In fact, if you play your cards right, it might not end at all.

-A great guest experience doesn’t always mean a perfect guest experience.
+A great guest experience doesn’t require perfection.
 Things can and do go wrong.
 It’s the way you handle the situation — the way you make it up to the guest — that matters.
-This can also be the difference between a great review and a terrible one.
+This can also be the difference between a positive review and a terrible one.

 The Difference Between Hotel Guest Experience & Hotel Guest Service